DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/15-Multivariate-Expectation.md

 &nbsp;

-\indent 2.
-Optional - not difficult but does have small Calc III idea.
+2. Optional - not difficult but does have small Calc III idea.
 Let $X$ and $Y$ be continuous random variables with joint pmf:
 $$
 f_{X,Y}(x,y)=1
 $$